cyjdlhy/FlowDreamer_threestudio/README.md

 3. **Install Dependencies**

     If you encounter issues while setting up the environment, please refer to [Threestudio](https://github.com/threestudio-project/threestudio).
 However, please note that the versions of `diffusers` and `transformers` should be installed using those specified in the `requirements.txt`.

     ```bash
     pip install -r requirements.txt
     ```

 4. **Download the Model**

-    - Modify the `pretrained_model_name_or_path` path in the `configs/ucm.yaml` and `configs/vfds.yaml` file to point to Stable Diffusion 3 model (e.g., [Stable Diffusion 3 Medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium)).
+    - Modify the `pretrained_model_name_or_path` path in the `configs/ucm.yaml` and `configs/vfds.yaml` file to point to the Stable Diffusion 3 model (e.g., [Stable Diffusion 3 Medium](https://huggingface.co/stabilityai/stable-diffusion-3-medium)).

 5. **Run**

     ```bash